 Ethereum processes 15 transactions per second (tps) – which is quite a bit.
 Just some numbers that reflect a transaction throughput situation in the world.

-- According to Visa, it can process over 65,000 transactions per second
+- According to Visa, it can process over 65,000 transactions messages per second

 - Bitcoin can handle approximately 7 transactions per second